| Size: |

 *Minimally Processed.
 No Artificial Ingredients.

-Store bison filet mignons in your freezer until you're ready to use them, then thaw as many as you need.
-For thawing tips, please read
+Store bison filet mignons in your freezer until you're ready to use them, then thaw as many as you need

 While tenderloin bison steaks are tremendously tender, they’re also less marbled.
 Pump up the flavor of your steaks with pan-sauces like a shallot red-wine reduction, or rub on herbs and spices before cooking for a savory crust.
 Bison pairs well with rich, rustic flavors like chile peppers, beer, cumin, red wine, rosemary, and sage.

-Like all meats, it is important to rest bison (covered) after cooking but before slicing in order to allow the meat’s juices to redistribute.
-The larger the cut, the longer it needs to rest, with small cuts resting for 5-10 minutes and larger cuts resting 15 minutes or longer.
+Like all meats, it is important to rest bison (covered) after cooking, but before serving, to keep the juices from running out onto the plate.
+Chefs typically rest steaks for 5-10 minutes.
 While resting, the meat will continue to cook slightly, so for best results remove it from the heat while it’s still a little below your preferred doneness.

 How to Tell Steak Doneness By Feel